RCheng5/transformer/README.md

 print(X.shape)
 ```
 Prediction
-Starting from a batch of size 8 at t = 0, predictions are made for each batch of size 8 for each point in the original curve.
-The predicted points are stored in X.
+For each datapoint t from $0 \leq t \leq 6$, and at intervals of $dt = 0.1$, tf(x, h) (tf is the transformer model) is calculated where x is a tensor of 8 datapoints of starting from t and h indicates the time for the model to make a prediction at. tf(x, h) outputs a predicted point at the time  The predicted points are stored in X.
 ```
 Y = X.detach().squeeze(0).numpy()
 plt.figure()